urbster1/lsdjwavmorph/README.md

 If the --normalize flag is present, the script will normalize each waveform.

 The output is printed in the console and also to a binary file called 'wavmorph.snt' which can be patched using the patcher included in [LSDj Wave Cruncher](https://github.com/iLambda/lsdj-wave-cruncher).
 If the number of waves is fewer than 16, remaining waves are filled with flat values to fill up to 16 frames.

+TODO: add ability to phase and vshift waveforms